Ponchit0021/quotes/README.md

-# quotes
+# Fuzzy Telegram
-Simple web page that shows a random quote
+*A simple vanilla PHP web application displaying random quote of the day.*